akbarratt/rb101/lesson_6/tic_tac_toe/bonus.md

   - Choose winning square
   - Defend against opponent wins
   - Pick square 5 if available
-  - Choose a square at random
+  - Choose a square at random (default behavior)

   ## Sub-problem: choose winning square
   When any winning line consists of 2 computer tokens, the computer should place_piece in the third space.